Sign up for a Circle Account

 An online marketplace that sells digital goods, for example, needs to process multi-sided payouts globally to thousands of marketplace participants.
 Not only does this pose a challenge for traditional payment providers, but it also poses a cash management challenge for companies.

-Using USDC in combination with Circle’s Marketplaces product, however, a marketplace operator can process pre-programmed, multi-dimensional payouts directly from dedicated wallets in a secure and transparent manner.
+Using USDC in combination with Circle’s Payouts products, however, a marketplace operator can process pre-programmed, multi-dimensional payouts directly from dedicated wallets in a secure and transparent manner.

 Most crypto startups are remote-first.
 Following the outbreak of the pandemic, virtually all crypto companies have started to embrace remote working.
 And given the global nature of crypto, most companies also operate international teams.